Xmetalfanx/linuxSetup/documentation/Guide.md

 5. [Sub-Menu] Distro Specific tasks

-    1. (Example) setup synaptic, gdebi and stuff like that in ElementaryOS
+    1. (Example) setup synaptic, gdebi and stuff like that
         - This is for commonly done tasks that people do post-install, for specific distros

 ---